Program Details

 Summer I

 What does the future world of work look like?
 This module critically evaluates contemporary trends in the changing world of work.
-We focus on these trends with a view to understanding their implications for work, employment and society.
-Some issues explored in this module are: automation and AI; emotional labour; flexible working; the platform economy; climate change; regulation and the role of the state; globalisation.
+We focus on these trends with a view to understanding their implications for work, employment, and society.
+Some issues explored in this module are: automation and AI; emotional labor; flexible working; the platform economy; climate change; regulation and the role of the state; globalization.
 The extent to which COVID-19 has disrupted, or accelerated, such trends will also be explored throughout.

 - English